nazimboudeffa/OpenFirstAssault/README.md

 # Fan kit

-Am a big fan of the manga since it's early publications but here it's about the FPS Game https://mega.nz/#F!k8MQlKwD!ML61WpJQv3ewbavwP4N24w
+Am a big fan of the manga since its early publications in the 90s but here it's about the FPS Game https://mega.nz/#F!k8MQlKwD!ML61WpJQv3ewbavwP4N24w

 # Videos